 Before going into canvas fingerprinting, you have to understand the concept of hashing functions.
 Hashing functions take a chunk of data such as a piece of text, image, or audio and reduce it to a standardized amount of data without losing its uniqueness.
 These are known as hashes.

-There are numerous hashing functions available, but they all have one thing in common: they are used to reduce the amount of data for fast and easy comparison, albeit there being other uses.
+There are numerous hashing functions available, but they all have one thing in common: they are used to reduce the amount of data for fast and easy comparison, albeit there were other uses.

 One of the reasons why hashing functions are used in canvas fingerprinting is the fact that they will always produce the same result if the input remains exactly the same.
 For instance, if you run the word “bizarre” through the SHA-256 hashing function, the resulting hash will always be: